javier-solis/project-sol-notes/README.md

-These notes compile to a static website, using MkDocs and Material for MkDocs.
-To view this site online visit [javier-solis,me/project-sol](https://javier-solis.me/projectsol.net).
-Alternatively, you can view this site locally by installing this repo, MkDocs and Material for MkDocs, and running (white in the main directory) `mkdocs serve`.
+This repository can be used to generate a static website with my notes, using MkDocs and Material for MkDocs.
+A viewable copy online is coming soon.
+For now, however, you can view this site locally by downloading this repository, pip installing MkDocs and Material for MkDocs, and running (white in the main directory) `mkdocs serve`.